Upper ontology: Arguments for the infeasibility of an upper ontology

+But actual category systems offered vary so much that even a short survey of past category systems like that above can undermine the belief that such a unique, true and complete system of categories may be found.
+Given such a diversity of answers to the question of what the ontological categories are, by what criteria could we possibly choose among them to determine which is uniquely correct?"

 Another objection is the problem of formulating definitions.
 Top level ontologies are designed to maximize support for interoperability across a large number of terms.
 Such ontologies must therefore consist of terms expressing very general concepts, but such concepts are so basic to our understanding that there is no way in which they can be defined, since the very process of definition implies that a less basic (and less well understood) concept is defined in terms of concepts that are more basic and so (ideally) more well understood.
 Very general concepts can often only be elucidated, for example by means of examples, or paraphrase.